 - Work zones

-- On roads having more than one lane especially facing harsh whether
+- On roads having more than one lane, especially facing harsh weather

 What Should You Do If a Driver’s Improper Lane Change Causes an Accident?

-Following are the steps you should take when you have been involved in a lane change accident in Georgia:
+The following are steps to take when you have a lane change accident in Georgia:

 You should not, under any circumstances, flee the scene of the impact.
-Take your car someplace safe so that you do not block traffic on the road.
+Instead, take your car somewhere safe,e, so you do not block traffic on the road.

 Call the Police:

-Any damage or injury worth more than $500 should be promptly reported to the relevant authorities.
+Promptly report any damage or injury worth more than $500 to the relevant authorities.

 Document the Scene:

 You should try and document everything at your disposal.
-This majorly helps in having a rock-solid base of your case in front of the court.
+This majorly helps in having a rock-solid base for your case in front of the court.

 How Our Georgia Car Accident Lawyers Can Help:

-We at Massey Law pride ourselves on being the leading law firm successfully practicing in every genre of car accident claims in Georgia.
-If you or anyone in your family has been affected by a lane change accident in Georgia, give us a call today.
+We pride ourselves on being the leading law firm successfully practicing every genre of car accident claims in Georgia.
+If you or anyone in your family has been in a lane change accident in Georgia, give us a call today.